HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.30/servers/new-ovserverprofile.md

 ### -BiosSettings &lt;Array&gt;

 BIOS Settings that are to be managed.
-You can get the BIOS settings available from Get-OVServerHarwareType and the returned biosSettings property.
+You can get the BIOS settings available from Get-OVServerHardwareType and the returned biosSettings property.

 | Aliases | None |
 | :--- | :--- |